KIF: A Wikidata-Based Framework for Integrating Heterogeneous Knowledge Sources

 \section{Abstract}

-We present a knowledge integration framework (called KIF) that uses Wikidata as a lingua franca to integrate heterogeneous knowledge bases.
-These can be triplestores, relational databases, CSV files, etc., which may or may not use the Wikidata dialect of RDF\@.
-KIF leverages Wikidata's data model and vocabulary plus user-defined mappings to expose a unified view of the integrated bases while keeping track of the context and provenance of their statements.
-The result is a virtual knowledge base which behaves like an ``extended Wikidata'' and which can be queried either through an efficient filter interface or using SPARQL\@.
-We present the design and implementation of KIF, discuss how we have used it to solve a real integration problem in the domain of chemistry (involving Wikidata, PubChem, and \CIRCA), and present experimental results on the performance and overhead of KIF\@.
+We present a Wikidata-based framework, called KIF, for virtually integrating heterogeneous knowledge sources.
+KIF is written in Python and is released as open-source.
+It leverages Wikidata's data model and vocabulary plus user-defined mappings to construct a unified view of the underlying sources while keeping track of the context and provenance of their statements.
+The underlying sources can be triplestores, relational databases, CSV files, etc., which may or may not use the vocabulary and RDF encoding of Wikidata.
+The end result is a virtual knowledge base which behaves like an ``extended Wikidata'' and which can be queried using a simple but expressive pattern language, defined in terms of Wikidata's data model.
+In this paper, we present the design and implementation of KIF, discuss how we have used it to solve a real integration problem in the domain of chemistry (involving Wikidata, PubChem, and IBM CIRCA), and present experimental results on the performance and overhead of KIF\@.